-According to the Met Office hayfever calendar, a May-August reaction is likely a grass allergy.
+According to Allergy Ireland, by the end of May high pollen counts can be found countrywide.
 The best way to fix the problem is to avoid grassed areas – get someone else to mow and never lie down on a lawn.
 They also suggest using the water sprinkler to dampen down the pollen before you sit in the garden.
 Another interesting tip is to dampen down the fur of any pets who have been playing on the grass.
 (As they may well have picked up pollen in their coats).

 There’s another option – skip the tablets and the mowing, and beat hay fever by choosing an artificial lawn.
 In Britain we always like to think it will be a good summer with balmy evenings.
 Where you can sit outside, enjoy the fresh air, and a BBQ with friends and family.
 With artificial grass in your garden, anyone with a grass allergy should be more than happy to come to the party!

 It can be hard to tell whether your pet is being affected by the heat or the pollen.